Let's talk about yes!

 Changing laws will help change attitudes

-Having human rights-compliant rape laws in place will not resolve everything.
-But it is an important step towards changing attitudes and achieving justice, by making it clear that sex without consent is rape and it cannot continue with impunity.
+Adopting consent-based laws will not stop rapes occurring, but it is an important step towards changing attitudes and achieving justice.
+Laws guide people’s attitudes and behaviour, so they must make it clear that sex without consent is rape.

 A recent survey revealed some worrying attitudes among people in the EU: